threadous/Troo_1.1-API-Documentation/docs/index.md

 # Troo 1.1 Documentation

 ## Introduction
 Troo is a ROBLOX plugin and instant command panel that makes adding items to ROBLOX Studio much easier.
 It would be faster and efficient to type in a simple easy to remember command to create a script for example rather than do it the classic way.
+Utilizes Luau programming language.

 For example, instead of following the classical method to add a script to workspace and naming it `TrooTest`, it would be much easier to use the command `wscript/TrooTest`.
 As you can see `w` is the parent `workspace`, the second argument is the class, in this case `script`, and the third argument is the name `TrooTest`.
 A prefix `/` is used to indicate the name.